hadifikri/mqtt-reactjs-hooks-example/README.md

-# React.js for monitoring drone telemetry
+# React.js using MQTT over Websocket

 This library is focused in help you to connect, publish and subscribe to a Message Queuing Telemetry Transport (MQTT) in ReactJS with the power of React Hooks.